Monday, February 27, 2006

 Turns out, this is no simple cold.
 No, this is the flu.
 Man, I can understand how elderly people die from this.
 I've fantasized about crawling beneath our bedroom dresser, lying flat, all the while hoping God would meet me there and whisk me away to Heaven, sick, ailing body and all.
 (Can you say 'delirious'?)

 Yes, these are Godzilla days.
-My poor house looks like Godzilla trudged through it, and stepped back through the kitchen again and again.
+My poor house looks like Godzilla trudged through it, and stepped back through the kitchen again.
 I, myself, look like the bride of Godzilla (think I'm kidding?).
-You are extremely, mightily blessed that you cannot see me right now.
-And well, if Godzilla is a big, fat whiner, there's just one more resemblance between us.
+And well, if Godzilla is a big, fat whiner, that's another resemblance.

 And here's what might prove to be a helpful note: If you're looking for a stock to invest in, you may want to try Kleenex.
 Just trust me on this one.

-God doesn't stress us out.
-We do it to ourselves.
+God doesn't stress me out.
+I do that to myself.

 And over and over in my near-delirious state, I keep reminding myself of that.